Dozens of successful collaborations.

 As a function of not having a plan, I didn’t do enough marketing.
 I was so busy servicing my first client that I forgot to find others.

-So, after earning respectable income my first three months in business, my income for months four, five and six was zero, zero and zero.
+So, after earning respectable income my first three months in business, my income for months four, five and six was nil, nada and nothing.

-If I’m doing the glass-half-full thing, I’d say few things are as motivating as “no income and none in sight.”
-I don’t suggest dropping your income to zero to learn this.
+If I’m doing the glass-half-full thing, I’d say few things are more motivating than “no income and none in sight.”
+I don’t suggest dropping your income to zero to learn this lesson.

 A better way: Treat yourself like one of your most important clients.
 The marketing of your business is one of your top priorities.
 This means carving out bandwidth for it, and advancing it every week.
 If you show up in the right places, consistently and with value, you’ll do just fine.